Last update: July 4, 2020.

 Star Trek: The Original Series

-Few franchises have grown such a massive fanbase as the Star Trek franchise.
-The Original Series features William Shatner and Leonard Nimoy as the iconic Captain Kirk and officer Spock, respectively.
-Though dated — the show aired from 1966 to ’69 — it’s an appreciated blast from the past and one which created the foundation for so many TV spinoffs and movies.
-That, and few would argue that Captain Kirk and Spock are among television’s all-time best duos.
+Few franchises have grown as massive a fanbase as the Star Trek franchise.
+The Original Series features William Shatner and Leonard Nimoy as the iconic Captain Kirk and Commander Spock, respectively.
+Though dated — the show aired from 1966 to 1969 — it’s an appreciated blast from the past and one which created the foundation for so many TV spinoffs and movies.
+Few would argue that Captain Kirk and Commander Spock are among television’s all-time best duos.

 Star Trek: The Next Generation